All the ways Kirk Cousins could hit the jackpot -- and what comes next

-At some point soon -- maybe this summer, maybe next spring -- there's a strong chance Washington quarterback Kirk Cousins will be the highest paid player in the NFL.
+At some point soon -- maybe this summer, maybe next spring -- there's a strong chance Washington quarterback Kirk Cousins will be the highest-paid player in the NFL.

 Yes, Kirk Cousins, drafted in the fourth round in 2012, the same year his team traded up to take Robert Griffin III with the No. 2 overall pick.
 The same Cousins who sat behind Griffin during the latter's brilliant rookie season but ultimately took his job.
 Cousins, whose current financial circumstances and contract leverage are unique in NFL history, because his team hasn't yet been willing to make the long-term commitment to lock up its franchise quarterback.